Richy1989/meshcentral-docker/README.md

 This image is targeted for self-hosting in an Unraid Environment.
 NOTE: That this image uses MongoDB.
 Hence an wokring MongoDB on Unraid is needed.

+All Sources are pulled directrly from the Meshcentral Repo.
+(See the GitHub Action File) I only updated the dockerfile to be more accommodating for an Unraid build.

 ## Installation